elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/026-structural-design-patterns.md

 end
 ```

-Since all the adapters implement a `to_html()` method that share a common contract, `Marky.to_html()` will work regardless of what adapter gets loaded.
-The win here is that if that libraries, applications and frameworks rely on adapters rather than concrete implementations, the choice of which engine to use can be done differently in different environments.
+Since all the adapters implement a `to_html()` method that share a common
+contract, `Marky.to_html()` will work regardless of what adapter gets loaded.
+The win here is that if that libraries, applications and frameworks rely on
+adapters rather than concrete implementations, it will be easier to swap
+one engine out for another when necessary.

 While not every problem domain needs added level of indirection that Adapters introduce, they can come in handy when there are several competing implementations solving a common problem but you don't want to forced to choose one over the other.